craftcms/docs/docs/.artifacts/commerce/2.x/subscription-queries.md

 ### `asArray`

-Causes the query to return matching subscriptions as arrays of data, rather than [Subscription](commerce3:craft\commerce\elements\Subscription) objects.
+Causes the query to return matching subscriptions as arrays of data, rather than `\craft\commerce\elements\Subscription` objects.